-(GRF) is a physics-based 3D soccer simulator for reinforcement learning.
+Our final domain of Google Research Football [19] presents a challenging, mixed cooperative-competitive, multi-agent scenario with high stochasticity and sparse rewards.
+Google Research Football (GRF) is a physics-based 3D soccer simulator for reinforcement learning.
 This last domain presents an additional challenge as there are opponent artificial agents (AIs), significantly increasing the complexity of the state-action space.
 GRF provides 19 actions including moving actions, kicking actions, and other actions such as dribbling, sliding and sprint.
 GRF provides several pre-defined reward signals, consisting of a scoring and a penalty box proximity reward.
 The penalty box proximity reward is shaped to push attackers to move forward towards certain locations.
 Many MARL frameworks have required these highly shaped rewards functions to perform well [19].
 However, we choose to use only the scoring reward to verify the ability for our algorithm and baselines to function in a high-complexity stochastic domain with sparse rewards.
 Accordingly, the only reward all agents will receive in our evaluation is +1 when scoring a goal.
 The termination criterion is the team scoring, ball out of bounds, or possession change.
-We evaluate algorithms in the football academy scenario 3 vs. 2, where we have 3 attackers vs. 1 defender, and 1 goalie.
+We evaluate algorithms in a standard scenario 3 vs. 2 from Football Academy [19], where we have 3 attackers vs. 1 defender, and 1 goalie.
 The three offending agents are controlled by the MARL algorithm, and the two defending agents are controlled by a built-in AI.
 We find that utilizing a 3 vs. 2 scenario challenges the robustness of MARL algorithms to stochasticity and sparse rewards.
 In this domain, we seek to maximize the average success rate (i.e., a goal is scored) and minimize the average steps taken to complete an episode, thereby scoring a goal in the shortest amount of time.
 We show in section 6.3 that our method outperforms all prior state-of-the-art baselines.